 The Middle Country Central School District (MCCSD) Administration Building.

 The community is served by The Middle Country Central School District (MCCSD) that composes eight elementary schools, two Pre-Kindergarten/Kindergarten Centers, two middle schools, and two high schools.
 About 22% of Centereach residents age 25 and older have a bachelor’s or advanced college degree.

 The U.S. Post Office building in Centereach, NY, was renamed the Rose Y. Caracappa United States Post Office Building in 1996.
 Rose was responsible for the placement of several war monuments to veterans at Veterans Plaza outside the H. Lee Dennison Building in Hauppauge.
 Rep. Rick Lazio (R-NY), in a speech to congress for support of the renaming, said Rose was truly a patriot and a great American.

 The Dawnwood Middle School, located within the same parking field as the High School and the School Administration Building.
 Dawnwood is for students from 6th through 8th Grade and has roughly 68 classrooms.

 The town has also contains many homes that have been built in recent years.
 It features a variety of house styles that includes ranches, high- ranches, capes, split-levels and Colonials.

-A stone monument in recognition of the Centereach Fire Department, established in 1933.
+A stone memorial in recognition of the Centereach Fire Department, established in 1933.